Engelberg/instaparse/README.md

 You can serialize an instaparse parser with `print-dup`, and deserialize it with `read`.
 (You can't use `clojure.edn/read` because edn does not support regular expressions.)

 Typically, it is more convenient to store and/or transmit the string specification used to generate the parser.
-The string specification allows the parser to rebuilt with a different output format; `print-dup` captures the state of the parser after the output format has been "baked in".
+The string specification allows the parser to be rebuilt with a different output format; `print-dup` captures the state of the parser after the output format has been "baked in".
 However, if you have built the parser with the combinators, rather than via a string spec, or if you are storing the parser inside of other Clojure data structures that need to be serialized, then `print-dup` may be your best option.

 ## Performance notes

 Some of the parsing libraries out there were written as a learning exercise -- monadic parser combinators, for example, are a great way to develop an appreciation for monads.
 There's nothing wrong with taking the fruits of a learning exercise and making it available to the public, but there are enough Clojure parser libraries out there that it is getting to be hard to tell the difference between those that are "ready for primetime" and those that aren't.
 For example, some of the libraries rely heavily on nested continuations, a strategy that is almost certain to cause a stack overflow on moderately large inputs.
 Others rely heavily on memoization, but never bother to clear the cache between inputs, eventually exhausting all available memory if you use the parser repeatedly.

 I'm not going to make any precise performance guarantees -- the flexible, general nature of instaparse means that it is possible to write grammars that behave poorly.
 Nevertheless, I want to convey that performance is something I have taken seriously.
 I spent countless hours profiling instaparse's behavior on strange grammars and large inputs, using that data to improve performance.
-Just as one example, I discovered that for a large class of grammars, the biggest bottleneck was Clojure's hashing strategy, so I implemented a wrapper around Clojure's vectors that use an alternative hashing strategy, successfully reducing running time on many parsers from quadratic to linear.
+Just as one example, I discovered that for a large class of grammars, the biggest bottleneck was Clojure's hashing strategy, so I implemented a wrapper around Clojure's vectors that uses an alternative hashing strategy, successfully reducing running time on many parsers from quadratic to linear.
 (A shout-out to Christophe Grand who provided me with valuable guidance on this particular improvement.)

 I've also worked to remove "performance surprises".
 For example, both left-recursion and right-recursion have sufficiently similar performance that you really don't need to agonize over which one to use -- choose whichever style best fits the problem at hand.
 If you express your grammar in a natural way, odds are good that you'll find the performance of the generated parser to be satisfactory.
 An additional performance boost in the form of multithreading is slated for the next release.